The loyal hound

 DENVER OFF-LEASH AND AGGRESSIVE DOG TRAINING

 The Loyal Hound Dog Training is Denver, Colorado’s premier aggressive dog training and dog obedience training company!
 We specialize in renowned board and train programs, dog obedience training, dog behavior modification, fixing dog aggression, human aggression, resource guarding, separation anxiety, fear issues, anxiety issues, leash aggression, leash reactivity, pulling on leash, jumping on people, counter surfing, stealing food, chewing, barking problems, running away, not listening, not releasing items, growling, snapping, biting, door bolting, and more!
 We also offer professional dog obedience training.
 Our extremely high success rate with dog aggression issues and other major behavioral problems have earned us a reputation as one of the best dog training company in Denver.
 Many other dog trainers will refer their more serious cases to The Loyal Hound for rehabilitation.
-In addition to the services mentioned above, we also offer cutting-edge low-level, e-collar off-leash training for all breeds of all ages, sizes, and temperaments - read more HERE.
+In addition to the services mentioned above, we also offer cutting-edge low-level, e-collar off-leash training for ALL breeds of varying ages, sizes, and temperaments - read more HERE.
 If you would like to have a dog that comes to you every time you call them, walks calmly at your side without pulling or reactivity, and will hold place command when guests come to the door instead of jumping on them, without a leash, then we are the training company for you!

 TELL US YOUR STORY